-- (1) In order to protect the company's continued operations, the company's private placement originally approved by the shareholders' regular meeting in 2023 has completed the raising of 6,087 thousand shares in the first quarter of 2024; in addition, the company has raised 6,087 million shares from shareholders on May 27, 2024.
-The meeting will pass, depending on the market and capital demand conditions, a cash capital increase will be issued at the appropriate time through private placement, with a par value of NT\$10 per share, and the number of issued shares will not exceed 30 million shares.
-The company has completed 2,362 thousand shares in the second quarter of 2024.
-Share raising. - (2) The Group has a good record of dealings with the existing financial institutions, and all financing loan limits have been provided with reasonable guarantees.
+- (1) In order to ensure the company's continued operations, the company's non-public issuance of shares, which was originally scheduled to be reviewed and approved at the 2023 shareholders' meeting, has completed raising 6,087 thousand shares in the first quarter of 2024; in addition, the company has been approved by shareholders on May 27, 2024 According to the market and capital demand, cash capital increase will be carried out through private placement in a timely manner, with a face value of NT\$10 per share, and the number of issued shares will not exceed 30 million shares.
+The company has completed the raising of 2,362 thousand shares in the second quarter of 2024. - (2) The Group has a good record of dealings with the existing financial institutions, and all financing loan limits have been provided with reasonable guarantees.
 It is estimated by reference to the history of financing and renewal in previous years, all financing loan contracts can be renewed with new terms before expiration to extend the original financing limits. - (3) The Group has the undertaking from major shareholders for continuous financial support to the Group, whereby they agree to assist the Group to continue operating and repay debts if necessary. - (4) The Company will continue to actively examine all of its assets and resources on hand, and revitalize the assets to maximize the benefits and value created for the Company under market assessment.
 It is expected that this will effectively improve the Company's financial position.